aguluman/VR-Pain-Management-for-Kids/README.md

 # VR-Pain-Management-for-Kids
 VR Pain Management Software solution for kids

-This is a software application built for kids, to help them reduce the pain they experience when receiving a needle injecton.
+This is a software application built for kids, to help them reduce the pain they experience when receiving a needle injection.

 This project was built by